Panchayat (TV series): Reception

+Panchayat received mostly positive reviews from critics who praised its writing, performances, direction, and technical aspects.
+The show's rural setting was appreciated as a refreshing change from the urban themes often seen in TVF’s earlier shows.

+At the inaugural Filmfare OTT Awards, the series won multiple awards in the comedy category except for Best Actress.
+It was also nominated for Best Original Story, Screenplay, and Dialogues for Chandan Kumar.

 Critical response

 Season 1

 Sreeparna Sengupta of The Times of India rated four out of five stars and wrote "What keeps Panchayat ticking are the well-timed dialogues and situations that keep you chuckling all along."
 Nandini Ramanath of Scroll.in wrote "The series is better placed to explore the foibles of its handful of characters.
 Panchayat unfolds as a comedy of mofussil manners.
 A proposal to install solar-powered lights teaches Abhishek the art of negotiating with the locals.
 A poorly phrased slogan for family planning leads to the discovery of hidden allies.
 The theft of a computer monitor is a sign that Abhishek is finally settling into his role."
 Ruchi Kaushal of Hindustan Times stated "Panchayat is a perfect example that what you really need to make a series sing is a solid script.
 If you are looking for something beyond the good old Ramayan and Mahabharat during the lockdown, Panchayat should definitely be on your must-watch list."

 Ektaa Malik of The Indian Express gave three-and-a-half out of five stating "Panchayat incisively breaks the dual-tone presentation of the Indian small town in mainstream narratives.
 Jitendra Kumar is continuing his fine form after Shubh Mangal Zyada Saavdhan and his 'hairan-pareshan' expression has only gotten better.
-Though we wonder how long will he keep doing this underdog-needs-to-be-rescued roles."
+Though we wonder how long will he keep doing these underdog-needs-to-be-rescued roles."
 Nairita Mukherjee of India Today summarised "Panchayat teaches us why rural India is possibly more equipped to handle isolation compared to its urban counterparts.
 Jitendra Kumar and Raghuvir Yadav drive the show, but we wanted to see much more of Neena Gupta."
 Saraswati Datar of The News Minute stated "There are plenty of laughs but just as many genuine moments of emotion which force you to pause and feel for the people in this quirky tale.
 Go ahead and watch Panchayat, it's exactly the ray of sunshine we need in gloomy times like these."